 - Don’t cross your legs while sitting at your desk, it can cause the hips to move out of line, which as a result can cause problems in the upper back.

-- Be aware of your posture all the time.
+- Be aware of your posture all of the time.
 Do you slouch while writing?
 Lean forward when looking at something in detail?
 Find a cue that happens often, such as a phone ringing or a door closing, and check your posture when it occurs.
 Then correct yourself.
 Your head should be placed squarely atop your neck, shoulders upright, back is arched in toward the front and arms relaxed.

 - Change your mouse from left to right hand every few days to keep the body in balance.

 - Make sure your weight is evenly distributed on your feet when you stand – you might feel as if you are leaning forward, but you’re not.
 The spine has two natural curves that you need to maintain: the "double C" or "S" curves found from the base of your head to your shoulders and the curve from the upper back to the base of the spine.